champlain-api/champlain-api/README.md

 4. Visit http://localhost:3000/ in web browser.

 ## Building the documentation
-1. Change directory to the `swagger` folder
+1. Change directory to the `docs` folder
 1. Install dependencies with `npm i`
 1. Build with `npm run build`
 1. Preview with `npm run preview`